Skip to main content

 Decision matrix

-If your roadmap includes both charger operations and roaming, validate both layers explicitly:
+Validate the charger-control path and the partner-data path as two separate layers before go-live.
+If your roadmap includes both charger operations and roaming, prove each layer explicitly:

 1. Charger control path: prove boot, status, remote commands, and meter values through OCPP across your real charger mix.